Group

 to present to a website when asked.
 To enable certificate verification,

-set security.default_personal_cert to Ask Every Time . | Rationale: | Websites within DoD require user authentication for access which increases
+in an administrative policies file | Rationale: | Websites within DoD require user authentication for access which increases

 security for DoD information.
 Access will be denied to the user if

-certificate management is not configured. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_preferences-verification | Identifiers and References | References:
+certificate management is not configured. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_policy-verification | Identifiers and References | References:

 |